Skip to content

 Add the MCP server to Claude Code

-Replace the path with the absolute path to your brain.db.
-Claude Code spawns gbrain serve as a child process and speaks JSON-RPC 2.0 over its stdin/stdout.
+Replace the path with the absolute path to your memory.db.
+Claude Code spawns quaid serve as a child process and speaks JSON-RPC 2.0 over its stdin/stdout.

 claude_desktop_config.json (or equivalent)